A note on robust convex risk measures: Introduction

-In \Cref{Prp:derivative}, from the obtained penalty term, we provide results to establish sub-differentials for worst-case convex risk measures.
-We then link the sub-differential with the building blocks $g_Y$ and characterize it as where $Y^\mathbb{Q}$ belongs to the argmin of the penalty term regarding to $\mathbb{Q}$, and $C_X$ is the argmax of dual representation for $X$.
-This characterization is crucial for robust optimization problems.
+This characterization plays a pivotal role in robust optimization problems.
 Intuitively, this approach introduces an adversary whose problem is inner maximization to account for the impact of the model uncertainty.
-Such worst-case situations are naturally difficult to address for optimization.
+Such worst-case situations are naturally difficult to address in terms of optimization.
 In this sense, recent work has been considered, especially by showing the problem is equivalent to usual convex ones or even finite-dimensional as in \cite{Pflug2012}, \cite{Wozabal2014}, \cite{Cai2023}, \cite{Pesenti2020A}, \cite{Pesenti2023B}, \cite{Blanchet2022}, \cite{Li2018}, \cite{Chen2021}, \cite{Liu2022}.
-However, none of these papers deal with the topic of the sub-differential as we do in the current paper.

-In \Cref{prp:mean}, we develop closed forms for worst-case law invariant convex risk measures under sets for random variables based on mean and variance.
-More specifically, we obtain for the mean-variance uncertainty set $\mathcal{U}_X=\{Z\in L^2\colon E[Z]= E[X],\:\sigma(Z)\leq\sigma(X)\}$ the closed form as This is a generalization of the results for this set exposed in \cite{Li2018}, \cite{Cornilly2018A}, \cite{Cornilly2019}, \cite{Chen2021}, \cite{Shao2023}, \cite{Shao2023b}, \cite{Zhao2024}, \cite{Zuo2024} and \cite{Cai2023}, which study the class of spectral or concave distortion risk measures.
-This result may be understood as a generalization even for non-concave distortion risk measures since the cited authors show that the worst-case risk measure of a non-concave distortion is the same as taking its concave envelope, using techniques such as concentration of distributions and isotonic projections in order to make the problem convex.
-We explore concrete examples of popular risk measures under this setup, with a connection between our result and the cited literature.